spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 - [Setting up SchildiChat](configuring-playbook-client-schildichat.md), if you've enabled [SchildiChat](https://schildi.chat/), a web client based on [Element](https://element.io/) with some extras and tweaks

 ### Authentication and user-related

+Extend and modify how users are authenticated on your homeserver.

 - [Setting up Matrix Authentication Service](configuring-playbook-matrix-authentication-service.md) (Next-generation auth for Matrix, based on OAuth 2.0/OIDC)